How to Repurpose Cabinet Doors into Art: 3 easy projects

 If you want to hang your new Wall Decor, simply hammer in a little claw hook to the back.

-PROJECT #2 – VINTAGE WALL ART
+PROJECT #2 – VINTAGE INSPIRED WALL ART

 Here is another example of how you can repurpose Cabinet Doors: This is one of my favorites!
 After painting the door using DIY paint in the color Vintage Linen, I added part of the Brocante Transfer and framed it using Iflex Wood products.
 Air dry Clay along with the IOD Fleur de Lis mould were used to further embellish, as well as, an old finial that was painted.
 Everything was clear waxed then dark waxed!
 This video tutorial is on my Facebook page HERE.